Zzzoe1007/Zzzoe1007/README.md

 ## Hi there, i'm Yalal👋

 🎓Computer Engeneering student <br>
-🤖 Passionate about webside development, AI, robotics and embedded systems <br>
+🤖 Passionate about webside development, Mobile Apps, AI, robotics and embedded systems <br>
 📦 Here you will find my personal projects, tests and experiments <br>

 ## 🚀 Technologies I use:
-- HTML, CSS, JavaScript
+- Frontend: HTML, CSS, Tailwind CSS, JavaScript, React
-- Tailwind CSS, React, React-Native
+- Backend: Node.js, Java, MySQL, PostgreSQL
-- Java, Arduino, Godot
+- Mobile Apps: React-Native

 ## I love to continue learning about new technologies.
 I like to be constant and enrich all my knowledge day by day.
 <!--